Atharvakalbhor3/github-demo/README.md

 # github-demo
-This repository is for demo of git &amp; github.
+This repository is for demo of git &amp; github for the novice developer.